 Most people will not be affected by the annual allowance tax charge because the value of their pension savings will not increase in a year by more than the annual allowance or, if it does, they are likely to have unused allowance from previous years that can be carried forward.

-If, however, you are affected you will be liable to a tax charge (at your marginal rate) on the amount by which the value of your pension savings for the tax year, less any unused allowance from the previous three years, exceeds the annual allowance.
+If you are affected, you will be liable to a tax charge (at your marginal rate) on the amount by which the value of your pension savings for the tax year, less any unused allowance from the previous three years, exceeds the annual allowance.

 Working out whether you are affected by the annual allowance is quite complex, but this should help you work out your general position.

-In general terms, subject to special rules outlined below regarding ‘flexible access’ benefits and the ‘tapered’ annual allowance for higher earners, the increase in the value of your pension savings in the LGPS in a year is calculated by working out the value of your benefits immediately before the start of the input period, increasing them by inflation, and comparing them with the value of your benefits at the end of the input period.
-In a defined benefit scheme like the LGPS the value of your benefits is calculated by multiplying the amount of your pension by 16 and adding any lump sum you are automatically entitled to from the pension scheme.
+In general terms, subject to special rules outlined below regarding ‘flexible access’ benefits and the ‘tapered’ annual allowance for higher earners, the increase in the value of your pension savings in the L G P S in a year is calculated by working out the value of your benefits immediately before the start of the input period, increasing them by inflation, and comparing them with the value of your benefits at the end of the input period.
+In a defined benefit scheme like the L G P S the value of your benefits is calculated by multiplying the amount of your pension by 16 and adding any lump sum you are automatically entitled to from the pension scheme.
 If the difference between:

 the value of your benefits immediately before the start of the input period (the opening value) and

-the value of your benefits at the end of the input period (the closing value) plus any contributions you have paid into the Scheme’s Additional Voluntary Contribution (AVC) arrangement in the year or that you and your employer have paid into the Scheme’s Shared Cost AVC arrangement in the year is more than £40,000,
+the value of your benefits at the end of the input period (the closing value) plus any contributions you have paid into the Scheme’s Additional Voluntary Contribution (A V C) arrangement in the year or that you and your employer have paid into the Scheme’s Shared Cost A V C arrangement in the year is more than £40,000,

 you may be liable to a tax charge.

-The method of valuing benefits in other schemes may be different from the method used in the LGPS.
+The method of valuing benefits in other schemes may be different from the method used in the L G P S.

-Annual allowance - Special rules if you have taken any ‘flexible access’ benefits from a money purchase (defined contribution) arrangement
+Special rules if you have taken any ‘flexible access’ benefits from a money purchase arrangement

-If you have any benefits in a money purchase (defined contribution) pension arrangement which you have flexibly accessed on or after 6 April 2015 then:
+If you have any benefits in a money purchase (defined contribution) pension arrangement which you have flexibly accessed on or after 6 April 2015 then, in the year in which you flexibly access your money purchase benefits:

-in the year in which you flexibly access your money purchase benefits:
+if your contributions to a money purchase (defined contribution) scheme do not exceed the money purchase annual allowance (M P A A), your pension savings will be tested against the normal £40,000 annual allowance figure (as described in the ‘standard annual allowance calculation’ above), or

-if your contributions to a money purchase (defined contribution) scheme do not exceed the money purchase annual allowance (MPAA), your pension savings will be tested against the normal £40,000 annual allowance figure (as described in the ‘standard annual allowance calculation’ referred to above), or
+if your contributions to a money purchase (defined contribution) scheme do exceed the M P A A, your money purchase contributions you paid before flexibly accessing your money purchase benefits will, together with value of your defined benefit savings for the year, be measured against the alternative annual allowance figure (see table below) and your money purchase contributions paid after flexibly accessing your money purchase benefits will be measured against the M P A A figure.

-if your contributions to a money purchase (defined contribution) scheme do exceed the MPAA, your money purchase contributions you paid before flexibly accessing your money purchase benefits will, together with value of your defined benefit savings for the year, be measured against the alternative annual allowance figure (see table below) and your money purchase contributions paid after flexibly accessing your money purchase benefits will be measured against the MPAA figure.
+Table 4: The Money Purchase Annual Allowance (M P A A)